Furche Research Group

 Welcome to the Furche Research Group!
 We are an eclectic group of scientists focused on understanding the behavior of electrons in chemical systems.
 To do so, we adopt an interdisciplinary approach at the interface of chemistry, computer science, mathematics, and physics.

-The Furche group engages in all aspects of theoretical science, including pen-and-paper method develpment, computational implementation, and application to interesting and chemically relevant systems.
+The Furche group engages in all aspects of theoretical science, including pen-and-paper method development, computational implementation, and application to interesting and chemically relevant systems.
 To learn more about our research endeavors, see the "Research" section.

 As scholars, we promote a tradition of collaboration and intellectual support amongst ourselves and throughout the scientific community as a whole.
 Many members are engaged in team-based projects, both within the group and with other research organizations.
 You can read more about these projects on our member pages.
 Our alumni have taken positions in industry, data science, and academia.